byishimo1234-glitch/alu-higher_level_programming/python-data_structures/README.md

-File that Write a function that returns a tuple with the length of a string and its first character
+File that Write a function that finds the biggest integer of a list.